hartwigmedical/pipeline5/README.md

 Uses Spark to read the zipped files and then write them back to HDFS in the default partition structure.
 This not only unzips the files, but allows BAM creation to effectively parallelize tasks across the data.

 ### Bam Creation
 Uses ADAM to transform FASTQ files into BAM files with BWA.
 BWA is run against all partitions of the FASTQ data in parallel which speeds up this step considerably.
-When complete the ADAM mark duplicate and realign indels algoritms are also run.
+When complete the ADAM mark duplicate and realign indels algorithms are also run.

 ### Sorting and Indexing
 At the time of writing we've been unable to get ADAM's native sorting to perform reliably and as fast as [sambamba](http://lomereiter.github.io/sambamba/).
 While we address this with ADAM developers, this stage sorts and indexes the BAM with sambamba as a post-processing stage.

 ## Running Pv5 locally

 During development or testing it can be useful to run the pipeline in Intellij to debug or get quick feedback on changes.
-At the time of writing the entire pipeline cannot be run in one command localy, but the individual stages can.
-Most of the time the BAM creation stage will be run on its own, so this guide focussing on that.
+At the time of writing the entire pipeline cannot be run in one command locally, but the individual stages can.
+Most of the time the BAM creation stage will be run on its own, so this guide focusing on that.

 ### Configuration